Unclean animal: Reasons

-Some scholars have conjectured that the Jewish concept of "unclean animals" arose out of public health concerns by community leaders, since, in the conditions of the times, some of those animals were indeed more likely to cause food poisoning or transmit diseases to people who consumed them.
+The Jewish concept of "unclean animals" arose out of public health concerns by community leaders, since, in the conditions of the times, some of those animals were indeed correlated with diseases.

 British anthropologist Mary Douglas proposed that the "unclean" label had philosophical grounds, namely it was cast on foods that did not seem to fall neatly into any symbolic category.
 The pig, for example, was seen as an "ambiguous" creature, because it has cloven hooves like cattle, but does not chew cud.

 Christianity

 Peter's vision of a sheet with animals.
 Illustration from Treasures of the Bible, 1894.